Species Spotlight: Peacock Bass

 Another way to fish for the Peacock Bass is by casting artificial lures from either bank or boat.
 These lures when fished either on the surface or sub-surface will create a disturbance in the water.
 Tapping into the predatory instinct of these fish and therefore resulting in some truly amazing takes.

 Join Us: The Peacock Bass is considered by many to be the world’s greatest freshwater gamefish.
-Here at Sportquest Holidays, we offer a wide variety of freshwater fly fishing tours to go after this beautiful amazonian monster.
+Here at Sportquest Holidays, we offer a wide variety of freshwater fly fishing tours to go after this beautiful amazonian monster which can be seen on our Youtube.
 Enquire today if you’re interested in joining us and fellow adventurers in a fly fishing holiday of a lifetime.